pixel-32/CDDA-tileset/README.md

 #### Top and Front Perspective
 ![Current screenshot](/screenshots/doc_images/perspective.png)

-Like the clasic JRPGs of the 16 bit era, Cuteclysm renders the world in a three-quarters view that shows the top and front faces of every object.
+Cuteclysm renders the world in a three-quarters view that shows the top and front faces of every object.
 Taller objects show a larger front and a shorter top, while the top face is more prevalent in shorter objects.

 #### Simple Geometry
 ![Current screenshot](/screenshots/doc_images/bad-tree.png) ![Current screenshot](/screenshots/doc_images/good-tree.png)